microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

 ### Sequence Tree

 The Sequence Tree is used specifically in the aforementioned problematic case where many, many child chunks are under a single parent chunk.
 It is in the [B-tree](https://en.wikipedia.org/wiki/B-tree) family; it organizes the child chunks as leaves in a balanced tree to guarantee that each chunk in the sequence is at most `log(C)` chunks away from the parent chunk, where `C` is the number of children.
 It is also optimized for range operations; it can insert, delete, and move a large range of children atomically without resorting to doing an individual insert/delete/move for each node in the range.
-It can scale to be arbitrarily large and can accomodate any number of children, which a parent chunk in general cannot do because they have a finite amount of space in which to store their children's keys.
+It can scale to be arbitrarily large and can accommodate any number of children, which a parent chunk in general cannot do because they have a finite amount of space in which to store their children's keys.
 The Sequence Tree has been successfully prototyped although its implementation details are outside the scope of this document.

-A Simple Chunk Tree could, for example, leverage a Sequence Tree whenever it encounters node with a number of children that exceeds the threshold of possible children under a single parent.
+A Simple Chunk Tree could, for example, leverage a Sequence Tree whenever it encounters a node with a number of children that exceeds the threshold of possible children under a single parent.
 This would give a Simple Chunk Tree ideal performance for this scenario, although it does not help the Simple Chunk Tree's poor handling of deep trees.

 ### Path-Based B-Tree